Florence in a Day Combo Tour with David and Uffizi

 The Jewelers on Ponte Vecchio Bridge

 Shops have lined the famed Ponte Vecchio bridge since the 13th century.
 Originally, they included butchers, fishmongers and tanners.
-Imagine how badly the area stank!
-That’s why in 1593, the Holy Roman Emperor Ferdinand I proclaimed that only jewelers were allowed to sell their wares on the bridge.
+In 1593, the Holy Roman Emperor Ferdinand I proclaimed that only jewelers were allowed to sell their wares on the bridge.
 To this day, the bridge still glitters with silver and gold jewelry crafted by local Italian artisans.

 Palazzo Vecchio and the Medici Family

 Piazza della Signoria is the historical and emotional heart of Florence.
 The most prominent feature of the square is the Palazzo Vecchio, the former home of the Medici family and also the Florentine Republic’s administrative center.
-Learn about the incredible influence the Medicis wielded, and their impact on the city.
+Learn about the incredible influence the Medici family wielded and their impact on the city.

-The Uffizi is filled with artwork from celebrated Italian Renaissance artists.
-A must-see attraction, the Uffizi Gallery is the most popular museum in Florence.
+As the most popular museum in Florence, the Uffizi is filled with artwork from celebrated Italian Renaissance artists.
 This means that during the high season, wait times are long.
-You’re in luck though, because this Florence day tour includes skip the line Uffizi tickets, which means you only have to go through a much shorter security line to enter the museum.
+You’re in luck though, because this Florence in a Day tour includes skip the line Uffizi tickets, which means you only have to go through a much shorter security line to enter the museum.

 After you visit the Uffizi, it’s time to say arrivederci to your guide and group.
 If you've worked up an appetite, remember to ask your guide where to eat and drink in Florence, they are experts and more than happy to advise you.